airbytehq/airbyte/docs/career-and-open-positions/recruiter.md

 ## **Description**

-As our people operations manager, you will have the opportunity to work directly with the co-founders, who are serial entrepreneurs.
-You will have three main focus areas:
+As our first recruiter, you will have the opportunity to work directly with the co-founders, who are serial entrepreneurs.
-1. Owning all people-ops related initiatives (including the [handbook](https://handbook.airbyte.io))
-2. Owning all workspace management / remote culture related initiatives
-3. Assisting on recruiting efforts

-As the first hire in the people function, we will expect you to be hands-on and take full ownership of those initiatives.
-One of the key focuses for the company is D&I, and the founders will want to work on those topics with you.
+You will be creating and at the center of Airbyte’s recruitment process, team growth, and talent strategy.
+You will be responsible for creative searches for our highest value positions, and identifying key talent.
+In this role, you will use your previous sourcing experience and deep knowledge of the technology landscape to find, educate, and recruit exceptional talent.

+You recognize that the best talent isn’t always looking for a new job and that the recruiting process invites ingenuity, passion, and empathy.

 ## **Responsibilities**

-* Lead efforts on people ops (onboarding, offboarding, payroll, device management, benefits, immigration/relocation, handbook, benefits, state registrations, etc.)
-* Lead efforts on culture initiatives (weekly team calls, anniversaries, milestones, celebrations, etc.)
-* Setting up recruiting interviews with the team, possibly doing the first culture-add interview, managing Asana as our ATS
-* Creating content for employer branding around the initiatives we do internally
+* Manage full-cycle recruiting process, sourcing and building relationships with candidates, creating positive interview experiences, and managing the offer process.
+* Bring technical and technology sourcing experience from an in-house recruiting team or a recruiting agency.
+* Develop creative recruiting strategies and proactively build a robust pipeline of diverse A+ technical talent through research, social media, cold calls, referral generation, events, and sourcing campaigns to accomplish hiring goals.
+* Engage our community by leveraging sourcing tools, user groups, employee referrals, networking, meetups, and other resources as the world opens up.
+* Ramp up quickly on the culture, tech stack, development processes, and current projects for the engineering teams that you are recruiting for.
+* Provide a unique and impactful recruiting experience while developing strong relationships with both candidates and hiring managers.
+* Bring experience with different ATS and recruiting platforms (we use Lever but may switch).
-* Be an ambassador of our culture in the team!
+* Be an ambassador of our culture with candidates!

 ## **Requirements**

-* 3+ years of experience in people ops.
-* Experience working in remote teams.
+* Experience in a high-volume, fast-paced and data driven environment, preferably in a startup
-* Self-directed and work with minimal supervision.
+* Experience scaling a high performance team quickly, including end-to-end process managmenet
+* Exceptional attention to detail, critical thinking abilities and strong organizational skills.
+Your to-do lists are second to none, and you never drop the ball.
+* Outstanding communication skills, both verbal and written
+* Familiarity with Applicant Tracking Systems (ATS)
-* Outstanding written and verbal communications skills with the ability to explain and translate complex technology concepts into simple and intuitive communications.
+* Strong project management and collaboration skills with a proven ability to balance shifting priorities and meet challenging deadlines
+* You are a resourceful and creative team player, and are excited about making a meaningful impact on a rapidly growing team.
 * Be passionate about people!
 * You share our [values](https://handbook.airbyte.io/company/culture-and-values).